 You will usually need a visa to study in the UK if you are a national of a country outside the European Economic Area (EEA) or Switzerland.
 If you are unsure then you can contact us or use the ‘Check if you need a UK visa’service on the GOV.UK website for more help.

 Generally, if the course you are applying to is six months or less (for example, medical elective, summer school), you can enter on a Short Term Study Visa.

 If your course is longer than six months, you will need a Tier 4 (General) visa.
-More information about student visas can be found on the GOV.UK website.
-You can also read our guide to making an application for a Tier 4 (General) visa (PDF).
+More information about student visas can be found on the GOV.UK website and in our Tier 4 Visa Guide (PDF).